-Top 5 2nd Quarter Trades of MY - GuruFocus.com
+Top 5 2nd Quarter Trades of My - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were MYCIO WEALTH PARTNERS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were My Personal CFO, LLC’s top five trades of the quarter.

-MYCIO WEALTH PARTNERS, LLC reduced their investment in NYSE:CB by 40,924 shares.
-The trade had a 2.62% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $203.13.
+My Personal CFO, LLC reduced their investment in NAS:MSFT by 2,315 shares.
+The trade had a 0.77% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $271.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.19 and a price-book ratio of 1.48.
+In terms of valuation, Innovator U.S. Equity Buffer ETF - October has a price-earnings ratio of 24.29 and a price-book ratio of 4.33.

-During the quarter, MYCIO WEALTH PARTNERS, LLC bought 10,047 shares of ARCA:IWF for a total holding of 12,689.
-The trade had a 0.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $272.69.
+During the quarter, My Personal CFO, LLC bought 1,728 shares of ARCA:VTI for a total holding of 47,218.
+The trade had a 0.43% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $205.06.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.83 and a price-book ratio of 1.43.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.00 and a price-book ratio of 3.29.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.